-Late last year we sponsored a wildlife ranger scout to save elephants for 2017.
-We decided to do this after we’d met Lynn Clifford.
+Late last year we sent funds to Lynn to sponsor a wildlife ranger scout to save elephants during 2017.
+After meeting Lynn in person we couldn’t help but get involved.
 Just weeks before she’d been in a crazy gyrocopter accident.
 They were tracking a herd of elephants in the Thuma Forest Reserve in Malawi when they went down.
 Fortunately both Lynn and her pilot survived.

-There is a lesser known stretch of mountains terrain between Salima and Lilongwe.
-This is home to elephants, buffalo and other mammals.
+The Thuma Forest is a lesser known stretch of mountains terrain between Salima and Lilongwe.
+This forest, thanks to Lynn and her team, is once again home to elephants, buffalo and other mammals.
 However, like many places.
 Their habitat is threatened by the ever growing, encroaching press of humanity.